DenizK00/pi_walk/README.md

 <img src="output_pi100.gif" width="600" align="center">

 This project focuses on exploring the nature of irrational numbers on different aspects.
-As the name suggests, the number I had in mind in particular was pi.The repo includes an animated visualization program named pi_walk and analysis notebooks.
+As the name suggests, the number I had in mind in particular was pi.
+The repo includes an animated visualization program named pi_walk and analysis notebooks.

 ## Project Overview